cloud-66-internal/help.cloud66.com/_includes/tutorials/redeployment-hook.md

 #### Github Integration

 Users who have signed in through Github (and who have enough access to create and edit deployment events for their stacks on GitHub) can activate continuous deployments on GitHub.
-To do this: access your [Stack settings]({% if page.collection == "maestro" %}/maestro/references/toolbelt.html{%else%}/{{page.collection}}/references/toolbelt.html{%endif%}#settings-variables) via the toolbelt and set **continuous.deploy** to _true_.
+To do this: access your [Application settings]({% if page.collection == "maestro" %}/maestro/references/toolbelt.html{%else%}/{{page.collection}}/references/toolbelt.html{%endif%}#settings-variables) via the toolbelt and set **continuous.deploy** to _true_.

 ```
 $ cx settings set -s my_stack continuous.deploy true